hifarrer/leadfi/STRIPE_WEBHOOK_SETUP.md

 Configure your Stripe webhook to listen for the following events:

 1. **checkout.session.completed** - Triggered when a customer successfully completes a checkout session
+2. **customer.subscription.created** - Triggered when a subscription is created (handles cases where checkout.session.completed metadata might be missing)
-2. **customer.subscription.updated** - Triggered when a subscription is updated (plan change, etc.)
+3. **customer.subscription.updated** - Triggered when a subscription is updated (plan change, etc.)
-3. **customer.subscription.deleted** - Triggered when a subscription is canceled
+4. **customer.subscription.deleted** - Triggered when a subscription is canceled
-4. **invoice.payment_succeeded** - Triggered when a subscription payment succeeds
+5. **invoice.payment_succeeded** - Triggered when a subscription payment succeeds
-5. **invoice.payment_failed** - Triggered when a subscription payment fails
+6. **invoice.payment_failed** - Triggered when a subscription payment fails

 ## Setting Up Webhooks in Stripe Dashboard